carterh2/eye_tracking/README.md

 If you choose to use the updated dataset (which by the way already includes the old data) make sure to also update the `participant_info.csv` file under `results/`.

 **Jupyter Notebooks will not be part of this repository**: Honestly this is to be discussed, but i would like to keep the code as lean as possible.
-This is piece of infrastructure.
+This is a piece of infrastructure.
 Notebooks should be shared in our notion workplace :).

 ## How to develop the pipeline
 I have added two files to the original structure of this project: